richchapler/AzureSolutionsDocumentation/curricula/SQL_DP300Bootcamp_Questions.md

 <br>E) A volume

 ### Question 24
-You’re noticing that Query Store frequently switches itself to READ_ONLY because it’s filling up too quickly.
+You're noticing that Query Store frequently switches itself to READ_ONLY because it's filling up too quickly.
 To reduce the volume of captured data and delay hitting its storage limit, which setting should you change?
 <br>A) Halve the Query Store data flush interval
 <br>B) Double the Query Store data flush interval
 <br>C) Double the Query Store statistics collection interval